Just-In-N-Out/Just-In-N-Out/README.md

 - 🔒 Securing LLM pipelines against prompt injection and adversarial inputs
 - 🛡️ Designing secure backend architecture from the ground up — not patched after the fact
-- 🔍 Red-teaming deployed AI systems for real vulnerabilities
+- 🔍 Red-teaming deployed AI systems for vulnerabilities
-- 🚀 Building software that holds up under attack

 ---